 Delano Homes For Sale

-Known for it’s amazing schools, the city was voted “Best School for your Housing Buck” in 2013 by Forbes magazine.
+Known for its amazing schools, the city was voted “Best School for your Housing Buck” in 2013 by Forbes magazine.
 It is also home to the oldest and largest Fourth of July celebration in the state, dating all the way back to 1857.
 The community boasts a wonderful small-town feel, while reaping the additional entertainment and dining options available in the nearby metropolitan area.
 Sound like a place you’d like to live in?
-Take a look at our wide selection of Delano homes for sale, and contact your local ReMax agent for more details!
+Take a look at our wide selection of homes for sale in Delano, and contact your local ReMax agent for more details!

 Delano’s Parks and Recreation Department provides extensive recreational programming and facilities for the residents of the city.
 From beautifully maintained parks and trails to youth and adult athletic programs and classes, there is no shortage of fun activities to partake in in Delano.